eclipse-tractusx/eclipse-tractusx.github.io/docs/kit-process/processes/create_KIT_page.md

     };
     ```

-    **Note** the sidebars may required bigger customisation based on your requirements, for that matters consult the [official documentation](https://docusaurus.io/docs/2.2.0/sidebar)
+    **Note** the sidebars may require bigger customisation based on your requirements, for that matters consult the [official documentation](https://docusaurus.io/docs/2.2.0/sidebar)

 8. After the NewKIT documentation and the corresponding `sidebar` are created, you would want to make it accessible from the `NavBar` of the page.
 More specifically under the `KITs dropdown menu`.
 This is easily handled by `Docusaurus` in the `docusaurus.config.js` file, where you'll need to add to the existing `navbar` object your newly created `route` and `label` (name of kit) to be added as a `dropdown` menu item.
 More specifically in: